 Submit a nomination for the 2020 Bennett Award (deadline March 15, 2020).
-Submissions consist of an 18-question survey, a testimonial from a partner organization or community group, and any relevant media about the congregation's justice ministry, including news articles or photos.
-Read about past recipients.
+Submissions consist of a short survey, and if applicable, a testimonial from a partner organization or community group, and any relevant media about the congregation's justice ministry, including news articles or photos.

 Dr. Bennett is professor emeritus of the University of Arkansas, the former director of the Gustavus Meyers Center of Human Rights in North America, and a member of the Unitarian Universalist Fellowship of Fayetteville, AR.